KBSBAUDRICE/Retarget/README.md

 - This addon does not support Expy kit preset, you must make changes of the second line  (preset file) from "skeleton = bpy.context.object.data.expykit_retarget " to "skeleton = bpy.context.object.data.retarget_retarget"

+# Special Thank

+- pKrime for Expy-Kit
+- aresdevo for animaide
+- Pullusb for Surface Rig